Apple Studio Display Models Troubleshooting Display Issues

 Try quick troubleshooting steps

-If your issue wasn’t resolved by following a support article or checking for potential causes, run these diagnostic and manual tests to help isolate the cause of the issue:
+If your issue wasn’t resolved by following a support article or checking for potential causes, run these diagnostic tests to help isolate the cause of the issue:

 1. Run the Display Resource Inspector (DRI) diagnostic suite.

-• Note: This diagnostic suite checks for the presence of the USB interfaces and cameras, and tests the speakers, microphones, and camera.
+• Note: This diagnostic test suite checks for the presence of the USB interfaces and cameras, and tests the functionality of the speakers, microphones, and camera.

 Open and inspect the display